 With a comparatively unreported overlanding process, I’ve put together this guide based on my personal experience of the Haiti Dominican Republic border crossing.
 This way, you’ll be both confident and prepared to make the crossing, so that you can successfully get to both countries on the island of Hispaniola.

-2022 Update for crossing the Dominican Republic Haiti border: Edit: Due to the pandemic, the recent assassination of The Haitian President Jovenel Moïse and unsettling political instability in the country, the Haiti Dominican Republic border was closed temporarily.
-It seems to be open again now, but you will need to keep an eye on the situation and also Covid-19 rules for travelling overland via hectic border.
+2023 Update for crossing the Dominican Republic Haiti border: Edit: Due to the pandemic, the recent assassination of The Haitian President Jovenel Moïse and unsettling political instability in the country, the Haiti Dominican Republic border was closed temporarily.
+It seems to be open again now, but you will need to keep an eye on the situation and also Covid-19 rules for travelling overland via hectic borders.

 Border Crossing From Dominican Republic To Haiti Border

 Before you tackle the border crossing, you’ll need to fly into one of the main airports in the Dominican Republic – this will almost certainly be the country’s main airport in its capital city, Santo Domingo.

 Once you’ve seen everything the country has to offer, there are two ways of crossing from the Dominican Republic and into Haiti.
 You can attempt to cross with a privately hired vehicle (this technically isn’t legal) or by taking a public bus across.